Aditya-11/BrewV-Videoplayer/README.md

 * Make sure Opencv 4.0 is installed
 * The software uses libvlc python bindings so vlc player should be installed in your system
 * cmake should be installed
-* go to the directory where you downloaded the player (you can edit the CMakeLists file by putting haar1 or haar2)
+* go to the directory where you downloaded the player (you can edit the CMakeLists file by putting haar1 or haar2 based )
 * step 1 cmake ..
 * step 2 make  (the executables would be created)
 * step 3 install libraries platform and PyQt5 by using pip3 etc